Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 9800 GT 1GB should be quite a bit (approximately 62%) faster with regards to anisotropic filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe GeForce 9800 GT 1GB is much (more or less 62%) more effective at anisotropic filtering than the GeForce 9600 GT 512MB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce 9600 GT 512MB is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce 9600 GT 512MB is superior to the GeForce 9800 GT 1GB, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison